 Sustainable weight loss recommendations

-Even though many of us would like to lose 10lbs in a span of 2 weeks, it would require a severe, drastic and ill-advised change to our weekly caloric intake.
-Not only would it be painfully challenging, we’d likely bounce back to our previous weight.
+Even though many of us would like to lose 10lbs in a span of 2 weeks, it would require a severe, drastic, and ill-advised change to our weekly caloric intake.
+Not only would it be painfully challenging, but we’re also likely to bounce back to our previous weight.